Skip to main content

 6. Your System Still Uses R-22 Refrigerant

 R-22 refrigerant is outdated and expensive to replace.
 If your air conditioner still relies on it, costs will keep rising.
 Upgrading improves efficiency and meets environmental standards.
+Additionally, transitioning to newer systems helps lower greenhouse gas emissions and leads to significant energy savings over time, making it a sustainable and cost-effective choice.

 7. Your Furnace Is More Than 15 Years Old

 Older furnaces lose efficiency and increase heating bills.
 They also pose risks like carbon monoxide leaks.
 A furnace replacement ensures safe and cost-effective heating.
+Modern furnaces offer improved energy efficiency and advanced safety features, such as smart sensors that detect potential issues early, providing peace of mind and long-term savings.

 Replacing your HVAC system is a big decision, but upgrading to a modern unit improves comfort, efficiency, and air quality.
 If your system shows the old HVAC signs, replacing it can save you money in the long run.
+Acting now prevents unexpected breakdowns, ensuring your home stays comfortable year-round.

 How To Prevent Winter HVAC Issues in Maryland